carltheperson/advanced-js-objects/chapters/chapter-1.md

 - Null
 - Object

 Usually, you don't have to think too much about types in JavaScript.
 That's because types are inferred automatically from values.
-But being able to categorize your values into types is still quite useful.
+But being able to categorize your values into types is still quite helpful.
 As you'll see, different types have very different capabilities.

 The main thing to know about types is that they group values.
 Some types contain more values than others, and some contain only one value.
 But it's important to always think of them as sets of values.
 All the types listed above will be further explained below.

-> 💡 This book will describe the name of a types using capitalization e.g. "Object" or "Number" [^capitalization].
-However, when the type isn't explicitly addressed, groups of values will be described in lower-case e.g. "object(s)" or "number(s)".
+> 💡 This book will describe the name of a type using capitalization e.g. "Object" or "Number" [^capitalization].
+However, when types aren't explicitly addressed, they will be described in lower-case, e.g. "object(s)" or "number(s)".
 >

 ### String